meilisearch/documentation/reference/features/dumps.md

 ### Importing a dump for v0.20.0 or below

-If your MeiliSearch version is v0.20.0 or below, you will need to import your dump to a version between v0.21.0 and v0.25.0 and the re-export it to the newer version.
+If your MeiliSearch version is v0.20.0 or below, you will need to import your dump to a version between v0.21.0 and v0.25.0 and then re-export it to the newer version.

 ## Use cases